 Novel bioinformatics approaches and software

-We develop approaches that balance and inter-connect quantitative and biological knowledge.
-Many acknowledge that no field has generated higher expectations, deeper frustrations, and more translation anxiety than advances in human genomics.
-Early on, we — among others — highlighted the role of rigorous epidemiological and statistical approaches in improving the prospect of genomics and big data in personalized medicine.
-Our approach, termed Systems Epidemiology (Lund & Dumeaux, 2008 CEBP), proposes to integrate human -omics data with measurements from observational epidemiologic studies to better characterize the diverse range of factors influencing complex diseases, and help infer causation and support evidence-based research (Lund & Dumeaux, 2010 Int J Epi).
-In line with these concepts, we supported the development of a large biobank within the Norwegian Women and Cancer Study (Dumeaux et al., 2008 BMC).
+We develop approaches that connect quantitative and biological knowledge.
+Few fields have generated higher expectations, deeper frustrations, or more translation anxiety than human genomics.
+Early on, we argued (alongside others) for grounding the field in rigorous epidemiology and statistics if genomics and big data were to deliver on personalized medicine.
+We laid out this framing under the name Systems Epidemiology (Lund & Dumeaux, 2008 CEBP; Lund & Dumeaux, 2010 Int J Epi): integrate human -omics data with measurements from observational epidemiologic studies, characterize the factors that drive complex diseases, and infer causation rather than settling for correlation.
+The Norwegian Women and Cancer Study biobank (Dumeaux et al., 2008 BMC) was an early proving ground for this approach.

 Critical to these efforts is the development of computational methodologies that support the integration and interpretation of complex real-life data.
 Specifically, we have developed novel methodologies for: